jrie/sqstorage/README.md

 ### Installation
 To install sqStorage perform the following steps:
-* Download the files using git: `git clone --recurse-submodules https://github.com/jrie/sqstorage`
+* Download the files using git: `git clone https://github.com/jrie/sqstorage` or `download as zip`
-* If not done before, update the `meekrodb` git submodule: `git submodule init` and `git submodule update`
 * Place the files in the target directory (accessible for the web-server)
 * Set the required folder permission
 	* The webserver required write permissions to the following directories